 Publicly listing a company may come with many rewards and issues.
 Publicly listing is an expensive, time consuming process, and accessing the public markets requires the proper preparation and securities commission approval of a prospectus or other comprehensive disclosure document (depending on the method of listing).
 Companies that have recently listed are for the most part priced at less than $1 per share and are therefore in the category termed as “penny stocks” according to public sentiment.
 Although this could lead to a fairly large return on investment since a minor increase in price per share can lead to double digit increases in share value, the opposite is also true in terms of potential losses that can be incurred, and ultimately, thin capitalization and trading might make it difficult to find a buyer when stock speculators are looking to sell.
 The real payoff for companies in this category is finding real economic growth coupled with coverage by institutional research analysts with the result of active trading and liquidity.

 Investors who are “accredited” can also invest in high growth companies without the need for a public listing or a prospectus.
-These investors are often high net-worth individuals, but may also be individuals who satisfy other criteria necessary to qualify them as “accredited investors”, as described in a previous article that I had written on this category of investors.
-The remainder of this article will discuss fundraising through investors in this investor category.
+These investors are often high net-worth individuals, but may also be individuals who satisfy other criteria necessary to qualify them as “accredited investors”. .